neilernst/RR/index.md

 # Registered Reports Material
 Files related to pre-registration and registered report initiatives.
+Registered reports are scientific studies that pre-register important methodological choices and research questions before data analysis is conducted, and can be an excellent way to get feedback on study proposals.

 There is also a [Google Drive folder with public access](https://docs.google.com/document/d/11ZGzwFfB8R-q9L_rhXJxW7PMXg5qvI8Pim94dH101uA/edit?usp=sharing).

 - [emails/](https://github.com/neilernst/RR/tree/main/emails) - text files for sending emails to reviewers, authors
 - [RR author guide](https://github.com/emsejournal/openscience/blob/master/registered-reports_guide.md) (used at MSR 2020)